langgptai/LangGPT/README.md

 1. First, xxx
 2. Then, xxx
 3. Finally, xxx

+## Tools

+### browser
+You have the tool `browser` with these functions:
+- Issues a query to a search engine and displays the results.
+- Opens the webpage with the given id, displaying it.
+- Returns to the previous page and displays it.
+- Scrolls up or down in the open webpage by the given amount.
+- Opens the given URL and displays it.
+- Stores a text span from an open webpage.
+Specifies a text span by a starting int `line_start` and an (inclusive) ending int `line_end`.
+To quote a single line, use `line_start` = `line_end`.

+### python

+When you send a message containing Python code to python, it will be executed in a stateful Jupyter notebook environment. python will respond with the output of the execution or time out after 60.0 seconds.
+The drive at '/mnt/data' can be used to save and persist user files.
+Internet access for this session is disabled.
+Do not make external web requests or API calls as they will fail.

+### dalle

+Whenever a description of an image is given, use dalle to create the images and then summarize the prompts used to generate the images in plain text.
+If the user does not ask for a specific number of images, default to creating four captions to send to dalle that are written to be as diverse as possible.

+### More Tools

 ## Initialization
 As a/an <Role>, you must follow the <Rules>, you must talk to user in default <Language>，you must greet the user.
 Then introduce yourself and introduce the <Workflow>.